Summer Programs FAQ

 Information regarding the cost of CED Summer Programs can be found on the Deadlines & Fees page.

 A small number of scholarships and stipends are available to accepted students with U.S. citizenship or residency.
 The awards are based on financial need.
 CED Summer Program financial support is not federally subsidized.
-Applicants have the opportunity to request the application for financial support when filling out the program application in SlideRoom if they apply before the scholarship deadline.
+Applicants have the opportunity to request financial aid when filling out the SlideRoom application for their program of interest.
+The SlideRoom program application must be submitted before the scholarship deadline to be considered for financial aid.

-No. The program application AND financial support application must be submitted before the financial support application deadline.
+No. The program application (through which financial support is requested) must be submitted before the financial support application deadline.
 Requests for financial support will not be considered without a completed program application.

-Applicants and admitted students are encouraged to research other funds, which might include funds from your home college/university, foundations, regional scholarship funds, or stipends based on other criteria.
-The AmeriCorp Education Award is an option, too.
+Applicants and admitted students are encouraged to research and apply for additional funding opportunities, which might include funds from your home school/college/university, foundations, your government, regional scholarship funds, or stipends based on other criteria.
+A College Savings Plan (529 Plan) or the AmeriCorp Education Award may be an option, too.

-Some students have been able to support the program cost with prior savings.
-Others look for financial support from a family member, or are able to secure a loan.
-We have also had students who have succeeded in fundraising, for example through a crowd-funding campaign.
+Other funding possibilities could include support from an employer, local business, civic organization, an institution of worship, or a loan supplement.
+We also had students who have succeeded in fundraising, for example through a crowd-funding campaign.
 We encourage you to investigate all options.

 We strongly discourage CED Summer Program students from working during their participation in our on-campus programs.
 This is because our on-campus summer programs run on a full-time schedule.
 Further, homework and class preparation are required, as well as a student’s full commitment.

-No. CED Summer Programs financial support is available to U.S. citizens and permanent residents only.
+Financial aid awarded by CED Summer Programs is available to U.S. citizens and permanent residents only.

 Course Credit